Showing posts with label Tirupattur District. Show all posts

 29th December 2019.

-This visit to this Azhagu Perumal Temple was a part of Temples and Hero stones Visit around Vaniyambadi in Tirupattur District, scheduled on 29th December 2019.
-This happened to be the last heritage Visit of this year 2019.
-This place is very much associated with Saraswati ( Vani ) and the Athitheeswarar Temple.
-As per the legend Lord Shiva asked Saraswati to sing, hence this place is called Vaniyambadi.
-This Vishnu Temple is on the east side banks of river Palar.
-This temple was called as Sundara Varadarja Perumal during Chozha Period and got corrupted to Azhagu Perumal Temple.
+This visit to the Azhagu Perumal Temple was a part of the Temples and Hero Stones visit around Vaniyambadi in Tirupattur District, scheduled on 29th December 2019.
+This happened to be the last heritage visit of this year 2019.
+This place is very much associated with Saraswati (Vani) and the Athitheeswarar Temple.
+As per the legend, Lord Shiva asked Saraswati to sing, hence this place is called Vaniyambadi.
+This Vishnu Temple is on the east banks of the river Palar.
+This temple was called Sundara Varadaraja Perumal during the Chozha period and got corrupted into Azhagu Perumal Temple.

 A Vimana with Rajagopuram